hashicorp/terraform-provider-vsphere/website/docs/r/folder.html.markdown

 ## Attribute Reference

-The only attribute that this resource exports is the `id`, which is set to the managed object ID of the folder.
+The only attribute that this resource exports is the `id`, which is set to the [managed object ID][docs-about-morefs] of the folder.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Importing